 Paying off a loan is a good feeling.
 No more monthly payments to manage, no more interest accruing.
 But in some cases, you might be better off refinancing to save money on debt with a high-interest debt … which might mean extending a loan.

 It’s possible to use a lower-interest loan secured by collateral, like an auto loan, to refinance high-interest loans, like credit cards, payday loans or other unsecured loans.
-If the loan you’re getting with your lender is secured, interest rates and terms are going to better than if the loan is not secured.
+If the loan you’re getting with your lender is secured, interest rates and terms are going to be better than if the loan is not secured.